ducakar/TextureReplacer/README.md

 * [SpacePort page](http://kerbalspaceport.com/texturereplacer-0-21/).

-TextureReplacer is a plugin for Kerbal Space Program that allows you to replace stock textures and customise you Kerbals.
+TextureReplacer is a plugin for Kerbal Space Program that allows you to replace stock textures and customise your Kerbals.
 More specifically, it can:
 * replace stock textures with custom ones,
 * set personalised head and suit textures for selected Kerbals,
 * set persistent random head and suit textures for other Kerbals,